Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security-network/step3/security3.md

 `ENV NODEJSPORT $NODEJSPORT`
-ARG (env name) - Use for recieving the value of the environment variable on the cli command ENV (env name) (env value) - Use to set the environment variable name and value in the container
-8. RUN adduser -u (userid) (username) - Use to create a new user to a docker container
+ARG (env name) - Use for recieving the value of the environment variable on the cli command ENV (env name) (env value) - Use to set the environment variable name and value in the container 8.`RUN apk add --no-cache shadow && useradd -u (userid) (username)` - Use to create a new user to a docker container
 9. User (username) - All the future command will be run by this user

 </details>